-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made-ground on the M8 carriageway surface, and construction works are programmed to be undertaken at night (5-nights) on a rolling programme.
+However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the M876, and construction works are programmed to be undertaken at night (7-nights) on a rolling programme.
+In addition, the M876 within the scheme extents is partially screened from the wider landscape by raised roadside embankments and woodland shelterbelts.
 As such, the visual impact of the works will be somewhat reduced.

-Considering the nature, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.
+Considering the nature, duration, size, and scale of the scheme, and with implementation of mitigation detailed below, impacts on landscape are assessed as temporary negligible adverse in magnitude.